 Genetics have a major effect on your ability to gain weight in certain areas and get the thighs that you want, and sometimes your body type isn’t conducive to thick thighs and hips.

 We've spent a lot of time talking to experts and clients about this issue.
 Read on to learn how to get thicker thighs and hips through exercises and dietary adjustments that will help you work towards the body you want.

 The Best Exercises for Thicker Thighs & Hips

 We’ve collected what we believe are the best exercises to add to your workout plan for pumping up your thighs and hips.

 Whereas thighs are often focused on as part of leg day, hips are often ignored.
-This is a problem because your body needs an equal focus on all muscles of the body, including the hips.
+This is a problem because your body needs an equal focus on all muscle groups of the body, including the hips.

 These exercises positively affect thick thigh muscle growth, but they also promote hip muscle growth and increased flexibility and strength.

-Watch this video below to learn more about how you can achieve bigger thighs and hips.
+Watch this video below to learn more about how you can get thicker thighs and hips.

 Squats are known as the King of Exercise, and we have to agree: they’re pretty perfect.
 Squats target both the thighs and the hips - perfect if you're looking to build a bigger booty, so they’re an ideal exercise to incorporate into your workout days frequently.